Cheeseday/Cheeseday/README.md

 ## Hey 👋, my name is Aleś and I'm glad to see you there!

-### I'm Front-end Developer with bachelor's degree in Computer Science!
+### I'm Front-end Developer with bachelor's degree in System Engineering!

 ### Some facts about me: